appfuse/appfuse-light/README.txt

 ==================
  Setup
 ==================
-To run this application, you don't need to have a database installed.
-MySQL is the default database and a database will be created for you on-the-fly when testing or viewing the application.
-You can also use PostgreSQL or another database, but you'll have to tweak a few things.
+To run this application, you will need to have MySQL (or another database) installed.
+MySQL is the expected default and a database will be created for you on-the-fly when testing or viewing the application.
+You can also use PostgreSQL or another database, but you'll have to tweak a few things:

 1. Modify jdbc.properties to have the correct settings for your database.
 2. Modify pom.xml to comment out the MySQL dependency and add a new one for your